Note: Rule changes (approved at the 2018 AGM) for the forthcoming season are highlighted in green

 11.6 When a Nominated Player in a lower team becomes excluded from that team because of THREE or more appearances in a higher team, then a replacement Nominated Player must be identified.
 The name of this player must be submitted to the appropriate Divisional Secretary before any other of the lower teams' matches are played.

-11.7 If an individual player withdraws from a match at any stage after the match has started and at least one match rubber has been completed, then the rubber or rubbers not completed by that player and his/her partner will be awarded to the opposing side.
+11.7 If an individual player withdraws from a match at any stage after the match has started, then the rubber or rubbers not completed by that player and his/her partner will be awarded to the opposing side.

 12. GENERAL MEETINGS